 My point today is to draw attention to a shift in the United States culture and appreciation of liberty at large.

 Notice the simple, benign acceptance of autocratic behaviors in our private organizations.
 Consider the quiet, timid submission to security guards at hospitals who, puffing their chest out in pride at the power they now wield, prevent family members from going up to see loved ones in need (Need I remind you of the definition of autocratic: “taking no account of other people’s wishes or opinions”).
-Take note of society’s quick embrace of the ability to domineer over those who are unwilling to go with the newly established social norms of autocracy—both, in society at large and in individual businesses.
+Take note of society’s quick embrace of the ability to domineer over those who are unwilling to go with the newly established social norms of autocracy—both, in society at large and in individual businesses (Use whatever examples you want.
+Examples can be found on both sides of the political aisle).

 As I said before, I stand by a private business’s right to run their business as they see fit, but I dismay at how quickly Americans and their businesses are willing to shift their free and open culture to that of an autocratic culture, preventing individuals from going certain places, checking temperatures, making customers walk in a certain direction, creating an environment that slaves would find customary and freeman find contemptible.
 I can understand a begrudging willingness to do so in the short term for the sake of health or whatever moral reason is used; what I don’t understand is the thrilling embrace of such a culture.